Sales & Support: +1 (480) 360-6463

 Technical Skills and Knowledge

-1. What actions have you done to advance in your leadership role?
+1. What actions have you taken to advance in your leadership role?

 2. How do you put management principles into practice on the job?